fpgaminer/joycaption/README.md

 ## Current Status

-JoyCaption is currently at Alpha Two.
-This means that it is still under development, and improvements are continuously being made based on feedback from users.
+JoyCaption is currently at Beta One.
+This means that things are nearing completion for version 1.0.

-Please note that JoyCaption is not yet ready for production use.
-It's an experimental release, and you may encounter mistakes, especially when it comes to interactions between characters in an image, OCR, and confusing left/right when describing objects and actions in releation to people.
+Please note that JoyCaption, like all VLMs, is not perfect.
+Expect issues when it comes to multiple subjects, left/right confusion, OCR inaccuracy, etc.  Instruction following is better than Alpha Two, but will occasionally fail and is not as robust as a fully fledged SOTA VLM.
+And though I've drastically reduced the incidence of glitches, they do still occur 1.5 to 3% of the time.
+As an independent developer, I'm limited in how far I can push things.
+For comparison, commercial models like GPT4o have a glitch rate of 0.01%.

+If you use Beta One as a more general purpose VLM, asking it questions and such, on NSFW queries you may find that it _occasionally_ responds with a refusal.
+This is not intentional, and Beta One itself was not censored.
+However certain queries can trigger llama's old safety behavior.
+Simply re-try the question, phrase it differently, or tweak the system prompt to get around this.

 ## Feedback and Contributions